 Orient the light toward your face or to your side, (not above or behind you.)
 Strong overhead light can make you look spooky.
 Natural light is the most flattering, so try to sit facing a window.

-Make sure the camera is at eye level.
+Make sure the camera is at eye level or slightly above.
 Place your laptop on a stack of books so that your interviewer isn't looking up your nose.

 Double check the interview time and time zone.

 On the day